 Do you want to add a transparent header to your WordPress site?
 A transparent header sits on top of your page content, usually over a hero image or banner, allowing the background to show through.
 This design style gives your site a modern, sleek look and is especially popular for homepages and landing pages.

-With the Nexter Extension Theme Builder, you can create a transparent overlay header.
-To create a sticky transparent header, you can use the Theme Builder together with Nexter Blocks.
+With Nexter Extension, you can create a transparent overlay header using the Theme Builder.
+To add a sticky transparent header, use the Theme Builder together with Nexter Blocks.

 Create a Transparent Overlay Header with Nexter Theme Builder (Nexter Theme Only)